How a Study Schedule Helped Me Rock My Rotation Exam

 Rotations have been especially helpful with learning how to read certain diagnostic imaging modalities and interpret laboratory results.
-If you have access to online medical records while on rotations, I would highly recommend reviewing any CTs, MRIs, X-rays, or blood work that are ordered (without reading the radiology/lab report first) and ask questions.
-I did this often on my General Surgery rotation, and it helped connect the pathophysiology of a disease with the clinical manifestations and imaging or laboratory findings.
+If you have access to online medical records while on rotations, I highly recommend reviewing any CTs, MRIs, X-rays, or blood work that is ordered (without reading the radiology/lab report first) and ask questions.
+I did this often on my general surgery rotation, and it helped connect the pathophysiology of a disease with the clinical manifestations and imaging or laboratory findings.
 Reading about certain “buzzword” imaging findings in a textbook is nothing like seeing it first-hand.
-Additionally, understanding how an elevated or decreased number on a CBC, CMP, etc. ties into a patient’s presentation is much more solidifying than trying to memorize a list of numbers.
+Additionally, understanding how an elevated or decreased number on a CBC or CMP ties into a patient’s presentation is much more solidifying than trying to memorize a list of numbers.
 I also kept a small notebook in the pocket of my white coat where I would write down unique things I learned, lab findings, and treatment plans for things I had seen on rotations.

-For more information about Rosh Review’s Physician Assistant Qbanks
+Learn more about Rosh Review’s Physician Assistant Qbanks.